farzadafi/Design_Pattern/Facade/Readme.md

 3. Decoupling clients from the implementation details of a system, allowing the system to evolve without affecting its clients.
 4. Promoting code reuse by providing a single interface to a complex subsystem.

+<h3>Disadvantage</h3>

+1. **Reduced flexibility**: By providing a simplified interface to a complex system, the Facade pattern can limit the flexibility of the system.
+Clients may only be able to perform certain tasks through the Facade, which means they may need to modify the Facade or access the underlying system directly to perform more complex operations.

+2. **Increased coupling**: The Facade pattern can increase the coupling between the client and the subsystem, as the client is now dependent on the Facade to interact with the system.
+Changes to the Facade or the underlying system may require changes to the client code, which can lead to maintenance issues.

+3. **Limited extensibility**: The Facade pattern is designed to simplify the interface to a complex system, but it may not be suitable for systems that need to be highly extensible or configurable.
+Adding new functionality to the system may require changes to the Facade, which can lead to maintenance issues and increased complexity.

+4. **Additional overhead**: The Facade pattern introduces an additional layer of abstraction between the client and the subsystem, which can add overhead to the system.
+Depending on the complexity of the system and the number of clients using the Facade, this overhead can become significant.